korinne/example-spa-worker/README.md

 When developing locally with Hyperdrive, you **must** use the Docker setup provided:

-1. **Local connection requirements**: Hyperdrive's local development mode requires a database running on localhost with the exact configuration specified in `localConnectionString`
+- **Local connection requirements**: Hyperdrive's local development mode requires a database running on localhost with the exact configuration specified in `localConnectionString`.
-2. **Compatibility**: The Docker setup ensures the PostgreSQL instance is properly configured to work with the local Hyperdrive development environment
+- **Compatibility**: The Docker setup ensures the PostgreSQL instance is properly configured to work with the local Hyperdrive development environment.
-3. **Automatic configuration**: The container automatically runs the init.sql script to create tables and load sample data
+- **Automatic configuration**: The container automatically runs the init.sql script to create tables and load sample data.
-4. **Connection reliability**: The Docker setup guarantees consistent connection behavior between your local Wrangler environment and the database
-5. **Development/production parity**: Using Docker ensures your local development closely resembles the production environment

 This approach is the recommended and supported method for local development with this application.
 Attempting to use a remote database for local development with Hyperdrive is not currently supported, but is being worked on.